marcusasar/Bank-Transaction-SQL-Analysis/README.md

 - Examined trends in transaction volumes, amounts, and types over time.
 - Identified peak periods and low-activity periods.

-### Latency Analysis
-- Measured the time it took to process transactions (latency) and its effect on transaction success rates.
-- Analyzed whether higher latency was correlated with failed or fraudulent transactions.

 ## How to Run the Analysis

 ### Prerequisites